 When Can I Get Back to Running Postpartum?

-This is a more complicated answer than just giving a specific time frame.
+Just like running during pregnancy, this is a more complicated answer than just giving a specific time frame.
 First, we need your doctor to give you clearance to resume exercising.
 From there before we start pounding the pavement we’d like to see women meet the following criteria:

 - Moderate or less pain with exercise lasting <24 hours